 “Who Owns Intelligence?”

-Many academic essays have titles consisting of two phrases separated by a colon.
-The first phrase is an attention grabber or a mystery phrase designed to peak the reader’s interest; the second phrase explicitly states the essay’s topic.
-(The second phrase is like a topic title.)
+Many academic essays have a title and a subtitle separated by a colon.
+The title is an attention grabber or a mystery phrase designed to peak the reader’s interest; the subtitle explicitly states the essay’s topic.
+(The subtitle is like a topic title.)

 “Aria: A Memoir of a Bilingual Childhood”